keithligh/Auto-Academic-Paper-RC1/TIKZ_HANDLING.md

 This document details the specific engineering strategies used to render compiled TikZ diagrams in the browser within the Auto Academic Paper application.

 Rendering TikZ in the browser is notoriously difficult because TikZ is a Turing-complete language that requires a full TeX engine.
-We use an **Iframe Isolation Strategy** (part of the **Nuclear Option Architecture** detailed in `LATEX_PREVIEW_SYSTEM.md`) to achieve this without crashing the main application.
+We use an **Iframe Isolation Strategy** (part of the **Strict Isolation Architecture** detailed in `LATEX_PREVIEW_SYSTEM.md`) to achieve this without crashing the main application.

 ---